tidalmigrations/tidalmigrations.github.io/pages/user guides/ansibletower.md

 keywords: sync, import, discover, analyze, source code, discovery plan
 last_updated: July, 2018
 summary: "A walk through on how to integrate Tidal Migrations with Ansible Tower."
-sidebar: user_guidesbar
+sidebar: main_sidebar
 folder: userguides
 permalink: ansible-tower.html
 ---

 Here we will walk through how to integrate Tidal Migrations with Ansible Tower.
 This will allow your Ansible Tower instance to use any servers from Tidal Migrations as possible targets to launch jobs against.
 It will also allow us to completely synchronize the available servers in our environment between the two applications so our Ansible Tower inventory is always up to date.
 Further, we are able to specify and segregate our hosts into discrete groups based on their categorization of tags from the Tidal Migrations API.